 You don’t have to have all the answers on how you’ll reach your destination now.
-You simply need to identify what you want and as you set out on your journey towards that, things will begin to come into place.
+You simply need to identify what you want and as you set out on your journey towards that, then things will begin to fall into place.

 It’s a tough time to be coming up and trying to make your way in the world.
 Unemployment is through the roof, benefits are disappearing from most jobs, the gap between executives and workers keeps increasing, the dollar has been devalued so real wages are worth less than what they appear to be nominally, gas prices are through the roof, tuition is at an all time high along with interest rates on student loans.
 The system is failing in a lot of ways.

 Those who have higher values and compassion tend to keep to themselves which is basically staying out of the way of the power hungry.
-The day that the men of morality, justice, freedom and compassion realize it’s their obligation to reclaim control and lead the human race into a place of prosperity and abundance is overdue.
-Anyone who possesses a set of higher values and intellect needs to realize that accepting those without such values as leaders of society, government and business is a complete contradiction to everything you stand for and should not be tolerated.
+The day that the men of morality, justice, freedom, and compassion realize it’s their obligation to reclaim control, leading the human race into a place of prosperity is overdue.
+Anyone who possesses a set of higher values and intellect needs to realize that to accept those without such values as leaders of society, government, and business is a complete contradiction to everything you stand for and should not be tolerated.